Psoriasis

 Do you feel uncomfortable by the appearance of red patches of scaly skin on your elbows, knees and trunk, or elsewhere on your body?
 You are not alone.
 As many as 7.5 million Americans suffer from psoriasis.
-Many times these patches can be treated with simple non-surgical treatments or medications.
+Many times these patches can be treated with simple treatments or medications.
 Dr. Steve Musick, and his team of highly skilled dermatology professionals are here to help you.

 What Is Psoriasis?